-To mark Les Gets Bikepark opening non-stop from Friday 18th June, we met the team of shapers that have been working for the past few weeks to build the trails and ramps in your favourite playground.
+To mark Les Gets Bikepark pre-opening from 26 May, we met the team of shapers that have been working for the past few weeks to build the trails and ramps in your favourite playground.

 While they took a break from digging, they explained to us how they’ve prepared the Bikepark this year.